muratbugdayc/WebpageSysAdmin/README.md

 # WebpageSysAdmin
-Competentie Framework voor System Administrators in z/OS omgeving.
+Competency Framework for System Administrators in z/OS Environment.